 There are many reasons for the gray divorce phenomenon.
 But according to the study conducted by the AARP, the major reason for divorce among this age group is not infidelity.
 Rather, other factors such as individuals wanting to relish their lives or falling out of love are not uncommon.
 One trigger for divorce for couples of this age is precisely that — their age.
 Once the children have grown up and settled in their own lives, spouses who have disputes may start to re-evaluate their situation with a sense of future possibility rather than maintaining the family nest.

 However, the end of a marriage later in life can present some unique challenges.
 The AARP study shows that women in particular fear they may face financial hardships.
 Couples should remember that divorce requires the division of property and financial assets, which are more likely to be complicated when a couple has been married for many years or even decades.

-To assist with the challenges of divorce at this (or any) stage in life, Chicago-area residents would do well to consult with a family law attorney with experience in divorce proceedings.
+To assist with the challenges of divorce at this (or any) stage in life, Chicago-area residents would do well to consult with a Rolling Meadows divorce attorney with experience in divorce proceedings.